TradeControl/tradecontrol.github.io/tutorials/manufacturing.md

 4. Add attributes to describe them
 5. Insert operations to instruct the steps needed for their manufacture
 6. Create a customer to buy them
-7. Suppliers to provide the materials (or use the ones in the demo)
+7. Suppliers to provide the materials (or use the ones in the tutorial)
 8. Add a top-level Project for the customer from Task Explorer
 9. Edit the Project and add the top-level product code, status Pending/Quote
 10. Assign suppliers and costs to the materials and sub-contractors